RADIUS

 If the local database is used then the operator may choose to create accounts for each employee and set a password.
 Alternatively, the administrator can use MAC address device authentication.
 To accomplish this, the operator will need to populate an account with desired MAC addresses.
 In either case, the account(s)should be associated with an account group.
 The account group also needs to be associated to a policy that is selected under a RADIUS Server Realm's matching options.
 By associating VLAN(s) to the RADIUS Server Realm , an operator can control what network(s) enterprise owned devices are assigned.

-attribute contains the MAC Address of the requesting device.
+For example, in the packet exchange below, the Calling-Station-IDattribute contains the MAC Address of the requesting device.
 The highest-priority policy will be used to determine which RADIUS Server Realm the device matches.
-The Tunnel-Private-Group-ID
+The Tunnel-Private-Group-IDattribute in the Access-Accept packet shows the VLAN assigned to this device.

 14:38:33.381021 IP (tos 0x0, ttl 64, id 0, offset 0, flags [DF], proto UDP (17), length 206)